asahin1/nbh-aug-planning/README.md

 If you found the Neighborhood Augmented Planning algorithm useful in your research, please cite it in your paper as follows:

-_Alp Sahin and Subhrajit Bhattacharya, "Topo-Geometrically Distinct Path Computation using Neighborhood-augmented Graph, and its Application to Path Planning for a Tethered Robot in 3D", 2023, arXiv:2306.01203 [cs.RO]._
+_A.
+Sahin and S. Bhattacharya, "Topo-Geometrically Distinct Path Computation Using Neighborhood-Augmented Graph, and Its Application to Path Planning for a Tethered Robot in 3D," in IEEE Transactions on Robotics, doi: 10.1109/TRO.2024.3492386._

 Bibtex entry:

 ```
- @misc{sahin2023topogeometrically,
+@ARTICLE{Sahin2024Topo,
+  author={Sahin, Alp and Bhattacharya, Subhrajit},
+  journal={IEEE Transactions on Robotics},
-      title={Topo-Geometrically Distinct Path Computation using Neighborhood-augmented Graph, and its Application to Path Planning for a Tethered Robot in 3D},
+  title={Topo-Geometrically Distinct Path Computation Using Neighborhood-Augmented Graph, and Its Application to Path Planning for a Tethered Robot in 3D},
-      author={Alp Sahin and Subhrajit Bhattacharya},
-      year={2023},
-      eprint={2306.01203},
-      archivePrefix={arXiv},
-      primaryClass={cs.RO}
-}
+  year={2024},
+  volume={},
+  number={},
+  pages={1-20},
+  doi={10.1109/TRO.2024.3492386}}
 ```